FTP stands for Functional Threshold Power and you will hear it being used a lot within cycling.

 4 Things You Can Do after Knowing Your FTP

-You have expended a lot of time preparing and a lot of energy completing your FTP test.
+You have spent a lot of time preparing and a lot of energy completing your FTP test.

 So what now?